HiDiHlabs/ssam-lite/docs/source/installation.rst

 SSAM-lite is accesible via https://ssam-lite.netlify.app, and does not need to be installed.

-However, if you want to have a local copy of the code, installation is possible and could not be easier.
+However, if you want to have a local copy of the code or run an older version, installation is possible and could not be easier.
 You either clone the `GitHub repository <https://github.com/HiDiHlabs/ssam-lite>`__

 .. code-block:: bash